 The fist scene of the OVA starts off with Joshua who leaves Estelle and begins his own journey.
 On the other hand, Estelle tries her best to search for Joshua in the midst of chaos they encounter together with her comrades.
 Along with their journey, they meet some members of Legion, a group of people who are after the Orbment’s power.

 What made me decide to watch the OVA is the fact that it is labeled as action, adventure and fantasy which are involved in my genre preferences, and I really enjoy watching lengthy battle scenes, so I did highly expect that this OVA would at least satisfy me.
 Since I do not have some background with regards to the game however, I do not know the exact timeline of this OVA.
-Seriously, I was confused, and lots of things were running on my mind like.
-It was really expected for me to be crazy with all these things so all I did on my seat was, watching the great animation as it is impressively done.
+Seriously, I was confused, and lots of things were running on my mind.
+It was really expected for me to be crazy with all these things so all I did on my seat was watching the great animation as it was impressively done.

 I particularly like the action part in the OVA.
 I am simply amused with the well-done animation, and the rich sound effects are highly appreciated.
 I am fairly satisfied with the battle scenes considering the time duration and how the characters perform with their fullest strength.
 Joshua Bright seems to be an ordinary boy, but during a match, he switches his disposition into a fearsome fighter.
 Estelle Bright is also good as a female lead in an action-packed anime who performs amazingly with her ruthless attack towards her opponent.